Arizona Supreme Court upholds Medicaid expansion

 He conceded that word is not defined.
 But Bales said he and his colleagues said they do not believe it applies in this case.

 “The assessment is imposed only on hospitals, which cannot pass on the costs to patients or third-party payors,” Bales wrote.
-And he noted Betlach even was given the power to exempt certain hospitals who might not benefit because they take few Medicaid patients, like the Mayo Clinic.
+And he noted the director even was given the power to exempt certain hospitals who might not benefit because they take few Medicaid patients, like the Mayo Clinic.

 And Bales said while the levy does serve a broad public purpose — more people with health insurance — it was designed to provide financial relief to hospitals, the very group paying it.